Market intelligence for international student recruitment from ICEF

 Much of the strategic direction Mr Hill articulates in his op-ed makes sense: furthering transnational education; matching international student profiles to skills gaps in the Australian economy; and considering international education beyond economic benefits.

-He is absolutely right that, “A stronger, more sustainable, and resilient international education sector that delivers more value for Australia, providing students with a top-quality education and welcoming experience, is something that everyone can be proud of.”
+He is absolutely right that “a stronger, more sustainable, and resilient international education sector that delivers more value for Australia, providing students with a top-quality education and welcoming experience, is something that everyone can be proud of.”

-But this will not happen if policies continue to punish quality institutions as well as suspect ones, and to gut the ability of excellent ELICOS and VET institutions to draw sufficient enrolments.
+But this will not happen if policies continue to punish quality institutions as well as suspect ones, and continue to gut the ability of excellent ELICOS and VET institutions to draw sufficient enrolments.
 The international education sector’s health depends on a holistic understanding of its interconnections.

 Of the industry response to the op-ed, The Koala News says: